 provide data to the Switching Operator (e.g. demand data).

 Access to the secure section of the Switching Portal will be available to Market Participants who become Switching Portal Users by submitting a request to the Switching Operator.
+Details of user access arrangements are set out in the Switching Operator Service Definition.

 An individual user will only be able to access functions on the Switching Portal that are relevant to the Market Participant(s) they represent, and to the role(s) in which they have been appointed by that Market Participant, as defined in the role-based access matrix.
-Documentation detailing the process for organisations to apply to become Switching Portal Users and the role-based access matrix, shall be maintained by the Switching Operator and subject to REC Board approval.
+Category 3 documentation detailing the process for organisations to apply to become Switching Portal Users and the role-based access matrix, shall be maintained by the Switching Operator in accordance with the Change Management Schedule.

 The role-based access matrix will define a Switching Portal User's ability to access functions, including: